MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/organization-network-analysis.md

 _This template is only available as part of a Microsoft service engagement._

-Workplace Analytics Azure Templates include the Organizational Network Analysis (ONA) Template that enables you to visualize connections within your organization, pinpoint internal and external collaboration patterns, and drive change.
+Workplace Analytics Azure Templates include the Organizational Network Analysis (ONA) Template that enables you to analyze communication in your organization in a very structured way.
+By visualizing connections within your organization and pinpointing internal and external collaboration patterns through data tables, you can understand and drive   team productivity, innovation, and overall organizational change.

 Workplace Analytics has a variety of measures to help you visualize and analyze formal and informal relationships within your organization.
 You can also analyze how your internal organization collaborates with external accounts or people outside your company.
 This ONA analysis can help you shape a business strategy that improves communication, making your business more effective and sustainable.

 The ONA template includes the following options:

-* [Insights](ona-insights.md) - Use to create insights that show trends about how people within a group collaborate or how two or more groups collaborate with each other within your company.
+* [Insights](ona-insights.md) - Use to generate at-a-glance insights about how people within a group collaborate or how two or more groups collaborate with each other within your company over time.
-* [Analysis](ona-analysis.md) - Use to create analysis about internal and external collaboration data that you can then view as graphs in the template.
+* [Analysis](ona-analysis.md) - Use to create in-depth analysis about internal and external collaboration data that you can then view as graphs in the template.

 The following is an example of within-group collaboration trends created through **Insights** for trends about the **Sales - Central** organization, which is the group selected in the table.
 For details on how to create and view insights, see [Insights](ona-insights.md).